 The Pont Neuf is one of the bridges along the Seine River in Paris.
-With a total length of 232 meters, the Pont Neuf spans the Seine River, and it connects the first arrondissement to the sixth.
+With a total length of 232 meters, the Pont Neuf spans the Seine River, and it connects Ile de la Cité to the first and sixth arrondissements.

-The Pont-Neuf – ‘New-Bridge’ in French –, is actually the oldest bridge in Paris, dating back from the early 17th century.
+The Pont-Neuf – ‘New Bridge’ in French –is actually the oldest bridge in Paris, dating back to the early 17th century.
 With such a long history, it’s no wonder that there are so many curious facts about this beautiful bridge!

 The Construction of Pont Neuf Was Key for the City of Paris